mercurius-js/mercurius/docs/hooks.md

 Hooks are registered with the `fastify.graphql.addHook` method and allow you to listen to specific events in the GraphQL request/response lifecycle.
 You have to register a hook before the event is triggered, otherwise the event is lost.

 By using hooks you can interact directly with the GraphQL lifecycle of Mercurius.
-There are GraphQL Request hooks:
+There are GraphQL Request and Subscription hooks:

 - [GraphQL Request Hooks](#graphql-request-hooks)
   - [preParsing](#preparsing)